Live streaming

 Does the webcam pass through Remio?

 The webcam stays plugged into the streaming workstation.
 OBS sees it natively.
-Remio streams the workstation's display and forwards your input — the webcam, capture cards, USB microphones, and Stream Deck all stay on the workstation.
+Remio streams the workstation's display and forwards your input — the webcam, capture cards, USB microphones and Stream Deck all stay on the workstation.

 Is this a Stream Deck replacement?

 Not quite.
 Stream Deck is a tactile control surface; Remio is the real OBS on glass.
-They complement each other — Stream Deck for muscle-memory hotkeys, Remio when you need to see what you are switching to (a new browser source, an alert template, the dock for a scene with no Stream Deck key).
+They complement each other — Stream Deck for muscle-memory hotkeys, Remio when you need to see what you're switching to (a new browser source, an alert template, the dock for a scene with no Stream Deck key).
 Many streamers run both.

 Does it work over mobile data?